 Buried Cherry Cookies

-These classic, rich chocolate cookies have a hidden maraschino cherry in the center.
+These classic, rich chocolate Buried Cherry Cookies have a hidden maraschino cherry in the center.
 The baked frosting is crazy delicious.
+You just can’t get enough!

 My brother Nathan would probably kill a man for these cookies.
 Okay not really, he would probably only maim or injure, but the point is that anytime I want him to do anything I just have to make these cookies and it’s done.
 I sound like a mafia boss.
 Don’t worry your children are safe.